Willowbrook Corner > Willowbrook Corner Coalition

 We Champion a Vibrant and Caring Community.
 We Stand for the power of neighbor helping neighbors.
 We help people find their place to engage.
 We inspire the art of being human.
 We build community through inspired learning, social impact, and life-enriching experiences.
 Willowbrook Corner Youth Learning Program is a program of The Community House which strives to provide a space where children can learn and grow in a safe and supportive environment.

-The Indian Prairie Public Library offers programs once a week in the summer to children in grades k to 4 which are held at Anne J. Jeans School.
-The library also participates with Anne M. Jeans in other types of programming.
-We are part of the Teens4X book discussion group at the Burr Ridge Middle School.
-Currently we are partnering with the Community House to provide programming for children while their parents attend a parenting class.
+The Indian Prairie Public Library offers programs once a week in the summer to children in grades K to 8 which are held at Anne J. Jeans Elementary or Burr Ridge Middle Schools.
+The library also works with both schools to offer other types of programming and services in classroom and at school and parents events.

 Burr Ridge School District 180 schools are where education and diversity meet to create real-world success.
 District schools provide students and community members extensive opportunities to prepare for the world around them.
 The school district is housed in two separate buildings, Burr Ridge Middle School and Anne M. Jeans Elementary School.
 Our district is enriched by our cultural diversity.
 We believe this is what makes us truly different and give our students the advantage when entering the real world beyond their next school experience.
 Whether it is after school academic programs or parent education classes that the district sponsors, Burr Ridge 180 is dedicated to going above and beyond to meet the needs of the students and community we serve.